simul/simul.github.io/changelist.md

 Version 4.3
 ---
+Fri 23 Oct : Fix for GPU sky brightness in OpenGL.
+Change to terrain shader face culling.
+Fri 23 Oct : Doc update to link to VS Redist
 Thu 22 Oct : Check global position for Aurora::PreRenderUpdate().
 Wed 21 Oct : Build fixes; also enable D3D11 to be disabled in CMake.
 Fri 16 Oct : DeviceContext now split into two classes, base DeviceContext and derived GraphicsDeviceContext.
 The latter will be used for most rendering, while the base class can be used in asynchronous compute.